 The Chaos Aztec was manufactured under FIFA specifications and is ready to pass the “FIFA Approved” tests.

-Despite of the above, Chaos guarantees the quality of their balls and offers a two-year warranty for shape and size.
+Chaos guarantees the quality of their balls and offers a two-year warranty for shape and size.
 As already referred, in the eventuality of the ball losing its original shape and size, customers just need to send it back to get a new ball in return.

 Ball Quality Tests